bbauska/meta-react-basics/README.md

   width="60%" />
 </p>

-Notice that the sidebar components appears in the browser as before, I edited the index.CSS file.
+<p>Notice that the sidebar components appears in the browser as before, I edited the index.CSS file.
-That's an example of using inline CSS styling directly inside a component.
+That's an example of using inline CSS styling directly inside a component.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~ w1-s26-h.
 (104) ~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->